 There are moments when you feel extraordinary comfortable and confident.
-In these moments you are capable of doing everything.
+In these moments, you are capable of doing everything.
 And entering a new training program seems like a piece of cake.

 However, my point is that it takes time to build performance, so your ambitions for early spring races should reflect what time your serious winter training begins.

-Some winters it seems easier to begin structured training.
-Some winters your motivation is low and spring and summer riding are out of sight.
+Some winters, it seems easier to begin structured training.
+Some winters, your motivation is low, and spring and summer riding are out of sight.
 So what can you do to get your winter training started in time, so you perform well in the spring races?

 How to stay motivated throughout winter

 Set a goal.
-Nothing is more motivating than having a goal with your training.
+Nothing is more motivating than having a plan with your training.
 The mere act of setting a goal will make you perform better.
 If you were Alberto Contador, you would probably use memories from previous successful editions of Tour de France to motivate you.

-(Yeah, it would be easy to stay motivated if you just knew you were supposed to ride on the big scene in Tour de France 2015… )
+(Yeah, it would be easy to stay motivated if you just knew you were supposed to ride on the big scene in Tour de France 2015. )

-As long as it keeps you motivated and entertained there is nothing wrong with training towards an amateur race, weight loss or what so ever.
+As long as it keeps you motivated and entertained, there is nothing wrong with training towards an amateur race, weight loss, or whatsoever.

 So the essential advice is to find a goal that motivates YOU.
 And make it as specific as possible.
 For example, ‘Lose 4kg fat mass’ is better than ‘lose some weight.’
 Making a strong ‘Finish sub-8hours in La Marmotte’ is a better goal than ‘Ride in the Alps next summer’.